 What was the last thing that made you feel guilty?

-‘My son wanted to cook cupcakes & I said no as I had just cleaned the kitchen’
+- ‘My son wanted to cook cupcakes and I said no, as I had just cleaned the kitchen’

 Dr Claire Halsey, a parenting expert and Clinical Psychologist, believes that mum guilt is just one of the many ways our brains keep us focused on doing a good job for our kids.